shivam0rawat0/Container-Manager/README.md

 1. To start a container:
 <code>init container_name port</code>

+2. To stop a container:
+<code>stop container_name</code>

-2. Get API key for a container:
+3. Get API key for a container:
 <code>key container_name</code>

-3. To map a containerA to containerB:
+4. To map a containerA to containerB:
 <code>map containerA contaierB</code>

-4. To map a container output to standard reponse:
+5. To map a container output to standard reponse:
 <code>-map container_name</code>

-5. To load a script:
+6. To load a script:
 <code>load script_name</code>